 ~ Leviticus 5:15-16

-Under the law, if you commit unintentionally sin against someone you have to offer a trespass offering (death of ram) plus give back or restore all the damage plus one-fifth extra.
+Under the law, if you commit intentional sin or otherwise you have to offer a trespass offering (death of ram) plus give back or restore all the damage plus one-fifth extra in regard to the Holy things of the Lord.

 The rich or people with money could do this with ease.
 But what about the poor?